-And we think you’ll discover everything you’re looking for and more in Munising, a four-season wonderland that will feed your sense of wonder, soothe your soul and fulfill a chase for outdoor adventure.
+And we think you’ll discover everything you’re looking for and more in Munising, a four-season wonderland that will soothe your soul and fulfill a chase for outdoor adventure.

-Here is a season-by-season guide on how to road trip the right way in your first – or your next – visit to Munising.
+Here is a season-by-season guide on how to road trip the right way:

 Temperatures that cool during the color-tour season create the perfect setting for trail hikes, mountain biking excursions and ATV rides that put the natural beauty at the heart of your trip.
 Pictured Rocks National Lakeshore offers 100 miles of trails and 42 miles of Lake Superior’s shore.
 It’s one amazing step after another.